pdapanda/3DS_eBook_Reader/README.md

 MUST BE IN A VALID AND COMPLIANT .EPUB FORMAT.
 DRM-FREE EBOOK SHOPS ARE YOUR BEST BET.

 ## Credits:
-- AlbertoSonic for initial codebase and initial graphics.
+- AlbertoSonic for initial codebase and graphics.
 - xerpi for SF2D, SFIL & SFTD
 - minizip for unzipping
 - tinyxml2 for xml parsing
 - BLUnzip for simplified C++ minizip
 - zlib for zip functions
 - freetype2 for font manipulation
 - And of course everyone on #cakey - you guys were a huge help!

 ## License: